vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails.md

 ### Gin

 - *Citadelle Gin*.
 (9/10).
-Excellent 'celery'-like, juniper berry, freshness as the final note.
+Excellent 'celery'-like + juniper berry flavor, freshness as the final note.
 Gimlet with this is too good.
+- *Hendrick's Gin.* (8/10).
+Also very good, but more subtle finish and harsher down the throat vs Citadelle

 ### Wines